Primary

 Keep your knee relatively straight and bounce primarily from your ankle.
 Use slight arm movement for balance and focus on quick, reactive ground contacts rather than height.

-Want Single-Leg Pogo in your program?
+See where Single-Leg Pogo fits in your weekly plan

 Stand on one leg with weight on ball of foot.